 ‘The pink/ blue/lime-green combination is a favorite.
 I don’t usually go for elaborate vases and containers.
 A simple, utilitarian look tends to be my choice: glass jam jars, rounded pudding basins, enamelled jugs.’

-For a regular supply of blooms, deadhead repeat-flowering shrub roses throughout the season.
+For a regular supply of blooms, ensure you deadhead throughout the season.
 Pinch off the finished flower, just below where the base of the flower joins the stem.

 Growing foliage for flower arrangements

 Foliage works the same way in the garden as in arrangements.
-Use it as a filler and to add interesting architectural shapes.
+When planning a cut flower garden, use it as a filler and to add interesting architectural shapes.
 The idea is to make your design as three-dimensional as possible.

 ‘For primary foliage, I often use euphorbia oblongata.
 It's brilliant acid-green color adds brightness and contrast, and it’s one of the best foliage plants because it has a robust, upstanding structure.
 It also has thin stems but a generous horizontal top, so you don’t need huge quantities to create the right effect.’